rookiemonkey/boilerplate-lighthouse/README.md

 2. Run lighthouse
 ```$ yarn run audit```

-3. Open your results on your browser
+3. Once tests are done, open your browser on localhost:5000 to see results
 ```localhost:5000```